Rowlhouse/PicaSim/README.md

 # PicaSim

-This contains the complete source, including dependencies, for PicaSim flight simulator: https://rowlhouse.co.uk/PicaSim/
+This contains the complete source, including dependencies, for PicaSim flight simulator: https://rowlhouse.co.uk/PicaSim/ It also contains a few tools and pieces of infrastructure needed to build and deploy to Windows, Android and iOS.
+Sorry these aren't organised more neatly!

 Note that in order to build it, you will need Marmalade SDK (and a functional licence), which you won't have!